What’s in a word?

 If you’re applying for a position that requires highly developed technical skills then including relevant jargon can serve to demonstrate your qualifications and familiarity with the field.

 Let’s say you’re pursuing a software developer position at a company that develops fintech apps.
-The employer will likely be excited to read about familiarity with Spring or Hibernate frameworks or your skill at integrating APIs.
+The employer will likely be excited to read about your familiarity with Spring or Hibernate frameworks or your skill at integrating APIs.

 However, if this knowledge isn’t directly related to the open position or employer, it’ll confuse the employer and may dissuade them from reading further.